lmathon/eDNA--benchmark_pipelines/README.md

 Time reports for each program compared are stored [here](99_utils/submitjob_sge_cluster/qsub_outputs).

-# Optimal pipeline
+# Optimized pipeline

-The optimal pipeline built with the most performant program from each step is [here](optimal_pipeline/optimal_pipeline.sh)
+The optimized pipeline built with the most performant program from each step is [here](optimized_pipeline/optimized_pipeline.sh)